 • Custom-made foot orthotic or over-the-counter device

-To alleviate the pain caused by forefoot conditions, Canadian Certified Pedorthists recommend selecting footwear with:
+To alleviate forefoot pain conditions, Canadian Certified Pedorthists recommend selecting footwear with:

 - Wide, square toe boxes to allow proper room for toes and avoid friction on sensitive areas